Diffusion Models and Semi-Supervised Learners Benefit Mutually with Few Labels: Experiment

 \section{Experiment}

 We present the main experimental settings in Sec.~\ref{sec:settings}.
 For more details, please refer to Appendix~\ref{app:model_arc}.
-We compare DPT with state-of-the-art conditional diffusion models and semi-supervised learners in Sec.~\ref{sec:generation_results} and Sec.~\ref{sec:classication_results} respectively.
-We also visualize and analyze the interaction between the stages to explain the excellent performance of DPT.
+To evaluate the performance of DPT, we compare it with state-of-the-art conditional diffusion models and semi-supervised learners in Sec.~\ref{sec:generation_results} and Sec.~\ref{sec:classication_results} respectively.
+We also visualize and analyze the interaction between the stages to explain the excellent performance of DPT (see Appendix~\ref{app:analysis_generation_help_classification},~\ref{app:class_wise_analysis_classification_help_generation}).